ckrenzer720/w_s11_fetch_mp/README.md

 #### 👉 TASK 1 - Study the prototype

-The general functionality of the app will match the one in [this prototype](https://bloominstituteoftechnology.github.io/W_S11_Fetch_Project).
+The general functionality of the app w®ill match the one in [this prototype](https://bloominstituteoftechnology.github.io/W_S11_Fetch_Project).

 You can see the network requests playing out in the Network Tab of Chrome Devtools.